LordDashMe/php-static-class-interface/README.md

 {
     public static function getStaticClassAccessor()
     {
-        // The namespace of the Service Class that we will convert
+        // The namespace of the Service Class that will convert
-        // into "static" like class.
+        // into a "static" like class.
         return '\Demo\MyClass\ServiceClass';
     }
 }